REF Open Access Requirements

 Discovery requirements

-- The deposited item should contain sufficient information about the content (metadata) to facilitate its discovery via search engines such as Google.
+- The deposited item should contain sufficient information about the content (metadata) to facilitate its discovery via automated tools such as search engines like Google.

 - Where an accepted version is augmented or replaced by a published version, the same metadata requirements will apply.